 Xavier Leadership Center is proud to offer each participant a digital badge once participants have met program completion criteria.
 Digital badges include a direct link to view program credentials, and can be utilized by participants on social media and digital resumes.

 Identified current or future leaders within an organization.
-Not fitting for new employees or those with less than 5 years’ work experience.
+Not fitting for new employees or those with less than five years of work experience.

 Participants will walk away with these skills: